-In the context of this program, inequity in ownership may be due to income discrepancies among different races.
+In the context of this program, inequity in ownership may be due to income discrepancies among different races as well as redlining, generation wealth and access to resources and information regarding home ownership and assistance program.

 What might be the unintended consequences of this action or strategy?